pcda17/pcda17.github.io/week-2.md

     sentence

 #### Quick Exercise
-Using the functions described above, create a single string containing the words our sentence in reverse order.
+Using the techniques outlined above, reverse the order of words in our sentence and combine them into a single string.

 > _A possible solution:_
 >